View our full calendar

 Deepa Liegel (she/her) is thrilled to rejoin the Limón Dance Company for the 2022 season.
 Deepa was born in Calcutta, India and raised in Seattle, Washington.
 She grew up dancing with Cornish Preparatory Dance, Leela Kathak Dance and Seattle Theatre Group.
 She got her BFA in Dance Performance and a minor in Arts Management from Southern Methodist University.
 Professionally, she’s worked with Mark Morris Dance Group, The Metropolitan Opera, Broadway Bares and Delta Rae.
 Deepa is a certified classical Pilates instructor through Power Pilates, NYC.
 She’s represented by Jim Keith, Movement Talent Agency, NYC Division.
 Instagram: @deepaleaps.

-Roman Mejia was born in Fort Worth, Texas and began studying ballet at age 3 with his mother and father.
+Roman Mejia is a Principal Dancer with New York City Ballet.
+He was born in Fort Worth, Texas and began studying ballet at age 3 with his mother and father.
 At age 13, he entered the Mejia Ballet Academy.
-Mr. Mejia attended summer courses at the School of American Ballet, New York City Ballet’s official school, in 2014 and 2015 before entering SAB full-time for the 2015 winter term.
-In August 2017, Mr. Mejia became an apprentice with NYCB, and he joined the Company as a member of the corps de ballet in November 2017.
-Mr. Mejia was promoted to the rank of soloist in October 2021.
-In 2019, Dance Magazine featured Mr. Mejia as one of their “25 To Watch” picks and he became a recipient of the prestigious Princess Grace Foundation – USA Dance Fellowship.
-In 2020, Mr. Mejia was named a Clives Barnes finalist.
-His repertory includes leading roles in works by George Balanchine, Jerome Robbins, William Forsythe, Justin Peck, Alexei Ratmansky, Christopher Wheeldon among many others.
-Most recently, he starred in Twyla Tharp’s TWYLA NOWand Tiler Peck’s Artists at the Center at New York City Center.
-Mr. Mejia will be Vail Dance Festival’s 2022 Artists in Residence.
+He attended summer courses at the School of American Ballet, NYCB’s official school, in 2014 and 2015, before entering SAB full-time for the 2015 winter term.
+In August 2017, he became an apprentice with NYCB and he joined the Company as a member of the corps de ballet in November 2017.
+He was promoted to Soloist in October 2021 and to Principal Dancer in February 2023.
+His repertory with NYCB includes featured roles in numerous ballets by George Balanchine, Jerome Robbins, Peter Martins, Justin Peck, Alexei Ratmansky, and Christopher Wheeldon, and he has also originated featured roles in ballets by Kyle Abraham, Silas Farley, Edwaard Liang, Peck, Ratmansky, and Gianna Reisen.

 Nicholas Ruscica (he/him) is originally from Toronto, Canada where he began his training at Canadian Contemporary Dance Theatre.
 Nicholas continued his studies at California Institute of the Arts, receiving his BFA in 2020 and was a four-year recipient of the President’s Merit Scholarship.
 After graduation, Nicholas joined Limón in 2021 and has been teaching Limón technique at the National Ballet of Canada, Canadian Contemporary Dance Theatre, and Perpich Arts Highschool in Minnesota.
 As well, he has had the pleasure of working with artists and companies such as Peggy Baker Dance Projects, Human Body Expression, Raúl Tamez, Olivier Tarpaga, and TOES FOR DANCE.